Complete Guide to Unit Testing in React with TypeScript: Enhance the Quality of Your Frontend

 });

-• The component is rendered Button , in this case, the text “New interpuncture process” is passed to it, the type is set to “button”, and it is assigned ClearForm as the event handler OnClick.
+- The Button component is rendered; in this case, it is passed the text "New interpinchazo process," the type is set to "button," and clearForm is assigned as the onClick event handler.

-• It is used Screen.getByRole to search for a button element that has the name “New Puncture Process”.
-It is then verified that the button is present in the document and is not disabled.
+- screen.getByRole is used to find a button element with the name "New interpinchazo process."
+Then it verifies that the button is present in the document and is not disabled.

-• Example 4: The modal containing this component is opened, and it has a condition depending on the state it is in.
-The component we are going to test is the Item.
-It is a modal that receives the container property, which we will have a mocked container to be able to carry out the corresponding tests.
-We will verify that depending on the state (CurrentState) where the container is located, a button with a different text will be displayed.
+- Example 4: The modal containing this component is opened, and it has a condition depending on the state it is in.
+The component we are going to test is Item.
+It is a modal that receives the container property, for which we will have a mocked container to perform the corresponding tests.
+We will verify that depending on the state (currentState) the container is in, a button with different text will be shown.

 const container = {